uhyo/better-typescript-lib/docs/diff/es5.d.ts.md

 -
    /**
     * Creates an array from an array-like or iterable object.
+-   * @param arrayLike An array-like object to convert to an array.
-    * @param arrayLike An array-like or iterable object to convert to an array.
++   * @param arrayLike An array-like or iterable object to convert to an array.
     */
    from(arrayLike: ArrayLike<number>): Int8Array<ArrayBuffer>;
 -
    /**
     * Creates an array from an array-like or iterable object.
+-   * @param arrayLike An array-like object to convert to an array.
-    * @param arrayLike An array-like or iterable object to convert to an array.
++   * @param arrayLike An array-like or iterable object to convert to an array.
     * @param mapfn A mapping function to call on every element of the array.
     * @param thisArg Value of 'this' used to invoke the mapfn.
     */